mailchimp/content-style-guide/16-word-list.html.md

 - internets, interwebs, or any other variation of the word “internet”
 - ninja, rockstar, wizard (unless referring to a literal ninja, rockstar, or wizard)
 - young, old, elderly, or any other word describing a person's age
-- crazy, schizophrenic (not in reference to a person, or anything else)
 -  crushing it, killing it